-A secondment takes place when an employee (or group of employees) is temporarily assigned to work for another organisation or a different part of their employer.
+A secondment takes place when an employee (or group of employees) is temporarily assigned to work elsewhere - for another organisation or a different part of their employer.

-- Chance to gain new skills or experience;
+- as a chance to gain new skills or experience

-- Enabling the employee to remain with the original employer and so preserve specific benefits, for example a pension or share option scheme;
+- so as to preserve specific benefits of the seconding employer, for example a pension or share option scheme

 There are a number of different terms that are used for the three parties involved in a secondment arrangement.
-In this article it is assumed that the secondment is to another organisation, the original (or seconding) employer is referred to as the "employer" or "seconder", the employee may also be called the "secondee" and the organisation which is to have the services of the secondee is referred to as the "host".
+In this article it is assumed that the secondment is to another organisation, the original (seconding) employer is referred to as the employer or seconder, the employee may also be called the secondee and the organisation which is to have the services of the secondee is referred to as the host.

 Secondments can occur within an employer or group of employers.
-In these cases, the agreement may be relatively informal.
+In these cases, the arrangement may be relatively informal.